SSWConsulting/SSW.People.Profiles/Martin-Hinshelwood/Martin-Hinshelwood.md

     Again SSW was the [first](https://nkdagility.com/blog/upgrading-from-tfs-2010-beta-2-to-tfs-2010-rc-done) company in the world, outside of Microsoft, to deploy the Visual Studio 2010 Team Foundation Server to production.
 Martin used his expertise of migrating process templates and updating the SharePoint portal.
 *   **First Scrum project at SSW**

-    Martin was involved in finally removing the 'scrum buts' so SSW could use the good engineering practices of Scrum at 100%.
+    Martin was involved in finally removing the 'Scrumbuts' so SSW could use the good engineering practices of Scrum at 100%.

     Related Technology: Team Foundation Server, Scrum, Team Build, Team Test
 *   **SSW SQL Deploy**